 The Trustees have considered the level of GAG reserves which they believe will provide sufficient working capital to cover delays between the spending and receipt of grants and unexpected or planned future revenue and capital costs.
-At 31 August 2020 the school held GAG reserves of £731,019 (2019: £654,765).
+At 31 August 2021 the school held GAG reserves of £1,017,959 (2020: £731,019).
 The Trust aim to have in their reserves at least two month's salary and business costs with additional costs being accumulated for school improvement.
-At 31 August 2020, the Trust's GAG reserves are currently higher than the policy however as the Trust was unsuccessful in obtaining Condition Improvement Funding, the additional reserves will be used to fund the essential maintenance work required.
+At 31 August 2021, the Trust's GAG reserves are currently higher than the policy however as the Trust have plans for spending some of the established reserves as outlined in the 'plans for future periods' section of this report.